sugarlabs/turtleblocksjs/documentation/README.md

 create drawings; as the turtle moves under your control, colorful lines are drawn.

+To write your own programs, drag blocks from their respective palettes on the left side of the screen.
+Use multiple blocks in stack(s) to create drawings; as the turtle moves under your control, colorful lines are drawn.

+Note that blocks either snap together vertically or horizontally.
+Vertical connections indicate program (and temporal) flow.
+Code is executed from the top to bottom of a stack of blocks.
+Horizontal connections are used for parameters and arguments, e.g., the name of a pitch, the duration of a note, the numerator and denominator of a division.
+From the shape of the block, it should be apparent whether they connect vertically or horizontally.

+Some blocks, referred to as "clamp" blocks have an interior&mdash;child&mdash;flow.
+This might be code that is run *if* a condition is true, or, more common, the code that is run over the duration of a note.

+For the most part, any combination of blocks will run (although there is no guarantee that they will produce music).
+Illegal combinations of blocks will be flag by a warning on the screen as the program runs.

-You add blocks to your program by clicking on or dragging them from the palette to the main area.
-You can delete a block by dragging it back onto the palette.
-Click anywhere on a "stack" of blocks to start executing that stack or by clicking on the rabbit (fast) or snail (slow) on the Main Toolbar.
-To maximize screen real estate, Turtle Blocks overlays the program elements (stacks of blocks) on top of the canvas.
-These blocks can be hidden at any time will running the program.
+You can delete a block by dragging it back into the trash area that appear at the bottom of the screen.

+To maximize screen real estate, Music Blocks overlays the program elements (stacks of blocks) on top of the canvas.
+These blocks can be hidden at any time while running the program.

 Toolbars
 --------